 2018 - present.
 The winter and spring of 2018 marked the public re-emergence of UZAZU as an easily learnable embodiment method and daily practice form.

-In the Fall of 2018 and 2019, Dylan taught the first live UZAZU workshops in almost five years, namely in Amsterdam NL, Paris FR, Liege BE, Moscow RU, and Brighton UK.
+In the Fall of 2018 and 2019, Dylan taught the first live UZAZU workshops in almost five years, in the Netherlands, France, Belgium, Russia, and the U.K.*

 Main upcoming UZAZU projects include:

-A second cohort of the 9-month UZAZU Practitioner Certification Training, for qualified personal development professionals, starting in March 7th, 2023.
+- A fourth cohort of the 9-month UZAZU Practitioner Certification Training for qualified personal development professionals starting September 2023.

 Interested in Learning More?